-(a) You will remain covered by insurance, but only for the period for which premiums have been paid prior to your termination of employment.

-(b) You will still be able to request reimbursement for qualifying dependent care expenses for the remainder of the Plan Year from the balance remaining in your dependent care account at the time of termination of employment.
-However, no further salary redirection contributions will be made on your behalf after you terminate.
-You must submit claims within 120 days after the end of the Plan Year in which termination occurs.

-(c) For health benefit coverage and Health Flexible Spending Account coverage on termination of employment, please see the Article entitled "Continuation Coverage Rights Under COBRA."
-Upon your termination of employment, your participation in the

-Health Flexible Spending Account will cease, and no further salary redirection contributions will be contributed on your behalf.
-However, you will be able to submit claims for health care expenses that were incurred before the end of the period for which payments to the Health Flexible Spending Account have already been made.
+- a.
+You will remain covered by insurance, but only for the period for which premiums have been paid prior to your termination of employment. - b.
+You will still be able to request reimbursement for qualifying dependent care expenses up to 90 days after the end of the Plan Year from the balance remaining in your Dependent Care Account at the time of termination of employment.
+However, no further salary redirection contributions will be made on your behalf after termination. - c.
+For health benefit coverage and Health Flexible Spending Account coverage on termination of employment, please see the Article entitled "Continuation Coverage Rights Under COBRA."
+Upon your termination of employment, your participation in the Health Flexible Spending Account will cease, and no further salary redirection contributions will be contributed on your behalf.
+However, you will be able to submit, within 90 days after the end of the Plan Year, claims for health care expenses that were incurred before the end of the period for which payments to the Health Flexible Spending Account have already been made.
+Your further participation will be governed by "Continuation Coverage Rights Under COBRA." - d.
+For the Limited Purpose Flexible Spending Account coverage on termination of employment, please see the Section entitled "Continuation Coverage Rights Under COBRA."
+Upon termination of employment, your participation in the Limited Purpose Flexible Spending Account will cease, and no further salary redirection contributions will be contributed on your behalf.
+However, you will be able to submit, within 90 days after the end of the Plan Year, claims for eligible dental or vision expenses that were incurred before the end of the period for which payments to the Limited Purpose Flexible Spending Account have already been made.
 Your further participation will be governed by "Continuation Coverage Rights Under COBRA."

-6. Will my Social Security benefits be affected?
+06. Will my Social Security benefits be affected?

-Your Social Security benefits may be slightly reduced because when you receive tax-free benefits under our Plan, it reduces the amount of contributions that you make to the Federal Social Security system as well as our contribution to Social Security on your behalf.
+Your Social Security benefits may be slightly reduced because when you receive tax-free benefits under our Plan, it reduces the amount of contributions that you make to the Federal Social Security system as well as the Company contributions to Social Security on your behalf.

-VI HIGHLY COMPENSATED AND KEY EMPLOYEES
+VI.
+ARTICLE - HIGHLY COMPENSATED AND KEY EMPLOYEES

-1. Do limitations apply to highly compensated employees?
+01. Do limitations apply to highly compensated employees?

-Under the Internal Revenue Code, highly compensated employees and key employees generally are Participants who are officers, shareholders or highly paid.
+Under the Internal Revenue Code, highly compensated employees and key employees generally are Participants who are officers, shareholders or are highly paid.
 You will be notified by the Administrator each Plan Year whether you are a highly compensated employee or a key employee.